RaadKamal/RaadKamal/README.md

 - 👋 Hi, I’m @RaadKamal
 - 👀 I’m interested in Full-Stack developing
-- 🌱 I’m currently doing a Machine Learning project
+- 🌱 I’m currently doing a Machine Learning project health science related
 - 💞️ I’m looking to collaborate on projects on data science and especially projects associated with front end developing.
 - 📫 How to reach me: kamalmr@myumanitoba.ca